joeavanzato/omni/README.md

 * pool
   * Collect files that match the suffix and move them into the 'aggregated' directory
   * add_hostname will add a prefix to the filename with the detected device name based on the parent directory

+### Other Topics

+Tools have dependencies - for example, you can download 3 different versions of most EZTools like PECmd - targeting .NET 4, 6 and 9 respectively - in most situations, investigators first collect raw evidence then have a standardized processing setup where the data can be parsed.

+If we really wanted to, we could copy all 3 versions of an EZTool to the target, write a PowerShell script that determines which version of .NET exists then execute the appropriate version.
+We could also just write a command that ZIPs up all Prefetch files on the target and brings them back to our machine for analysis.
+Or deploy KAPE as discussed above to do this for us.